 On May 25, 1908, Theodore Roethke was born in Saginaw, Michigan.
 As a child, he spent much time in the greenhouse owned by his father and uncle.
 His impressions of the natural world contained there would later profoundly influence the subjects and imagery of his verse.
 Roethke graduated magna cum laude from the University of Michigan in 1929.
 He later took a few graduate classes at Michigan and Harvard, but was unhappy in school.

-He admired the writing of such poets as Emerson, Thoreau, Whitman, Blake, and Wordsworth, as well as Yeats and Dylan Thomas.
+Roethke admired the writing of such poets as Ralph Waldo Emerson, Henry David Thoreau, Walt Whitman, William Blake, and William Wordsworth, as well as W. B. Yeats and Dylan Thomas.
 Stylistically his work ranged from witty poems in strict meter and regular stanzas to free verse poems full of mystical and surrealistic imagery.
 At all times, however, the natural world in all its mystery, beauty, fierceness, and sensuality, is close by, and the poems are possessed of an intense lyricism.
 Roethke had close literary friendships with fellow poets W. H. Auden, Louise Bogan, Stanley Kunitz, and William Carlos Williams.
 He taught at various colleges and universities, including Lafayette, Pennsylvania State, and Bennington, and worked last at the University of Washington, where he was mentor to a generation of Northwest poets that included David Wagoner, Carolyn Kizer, and Richard Hugo.
-Theodore Roethke died on August 1, 1963.